PhD Prerequisites & Admissions

 - MS - PhD Pathway: Applicants must hold a Master’s Degree or higher from a regionally accredited institution with a cumulative GPA of 3.5 or above.
 Find out if your institution is regionally accredited here.

 - Three recommendations attesting to the applicant’s potential to succeed in doctoral study.
-Recommendations will be submitted electronically through the University of Arizona Graduate College online application.
+References will be submitted electronically through the NursingCAS application.
+References will then receive an email with an online form to complete that serves as their recommendation.
+Letters are not required.

 - Current nursing license

-- Completion of the online University of Arizona Graduate College Application.
+- Completion of the NuringCAS online application and University of Arizona Graduate College Application.

 - Resume/CV: Please use this CV template to help identify key areas our faculty look for during the admissions process.